troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 x(t) &= x_0 + v\Delta t\\
 x(t) &= x_0 + vt
 ```
 We often use $t$ for $\Delta t$ to indicate some total amount of time has passed since our initial position was recorded.
 As long as the velocity is constant, we can use equation {eq}`eqn:MomentumAndCM:1dxvst_noa` to determine the position of an object between any two points in time.
+In one dimension, the vector quantity of velocity indicates the speed of an object along a single coordinate direction.
+The vector can be positive (along the $+x$-direction) or negative (along the $-x$-direction).
 :::{note} Example 4.1
 In [](#fig:MomentumAndCM:motion1D), an object moves for ten seconds with varying velocities.
 Describe the motion vs. time.
 Make sure to include direction of the motion and state your answers as vectors.
 ```{figure} ./figures/MomentumAndCM/motionDiagram.png